November 14 – On This Day in Medical History

 Events

-1991 — World Diabetes Day is established by the International Diabetes Federation with support from WHO to raise global awareness of diabetes, prevention, complications, and access to care; observed on 14 November, the birthday of insulin co-discoverer Frederick Banting (1891–1941).
-Note: World Diabetes Day became an official United Nations day in 2006 (UN Resolution 61/225).
+1991 – World Diabetes Day was established by the International Diabetes Federation with support from WHO to raise global awareness of diabetes, prevention, complications, and access to care.
+Observed on the birthday of insulin co-discoverer Frederick Banting (1891–1941).
+World Diabetes Day became an official United Nations day in 2006 (UN Resolution 61/225).

 Births